milaptank/Learning-Resources/android/Useful_links.md

 - [Android Asset Studio](http://romannurik.github.io/AndroidAssetStudio/)-Icon generators,Theme generator
 - [Device metrics(Google)](https://design.google.com/devices/)Select a device to view detailed information, recommended material design measurements, and values for portrait and landscape orientations.
 - [Find any shared logins(bugmenot.com) ](http://bugmenot.com/)Enter a website below to see if the bugmenot community has shared any logins for it...
+- [feature-graphic-generator](http://www.norio.be/android-feature-graphic-generator/) The Android Feature Graphic Generator allows you to easily create a simple yet attractive feature graphic for your Android application.
+It will generate a PNG image file according to Google's guidelines.
+Afterwards you can upload the image to the Google Play Developer Console to spice up the listing of your Android app.
+- [Genymotion](https://www.genymotion.com/)Genymotion is a fast and easy-to-use Android emulator to run and test your Android apps